Catalogue of Tools & Metrics for Trustworthy AI

 The Data Carbon Scorecard provides a rapid assessment of the environmental impact of your proposed data project enabling you to quickly gauge the CO2 implications of your data project and determine the ‘best’ course of action for the environment.
 Through answering just 9 questions, the scorecard provides you with a traffic light display of data CO2 hotspots and an overall Data CO2 Score for the whole project within minutes.
 The scorecard can be used by any individual, team, or organization.

-QuantPi’s platform unites AI testing with AI governance.
+QuantPi’s puts AI systems to the test.
 It is the cockpit of AI-first organizations to collaborate on – to efficiently and responsibly understand, enhance and steer their individual AI models as well as their complete AI landscape.

 ProceduralNetherlandsUnited KingdomUploaded on Jun 20, 2023>1 year